orzocogorzo/tablao/README.md

 ```

 #### envs.js
-The *envs.js* file contains information about the environments where the application will be setted up.
+The *envs.js* file contains information, to be reacheble from the client, about the environments where the application will be setted up with.
 It has the following format:

 ```javascript
 module.exports = {